-1. Switch to an electric toothbrush
+1. Get an electric toothbrush

-- $26 Oral-B Vitality Floss Action (rechargeable electric)
+- $20 Oral-B Vitality Floss Action (rechargeable electric)

-- $50 Oral-B PRO 1000 powered by Braun (rechargeable electric)
+- $40 Oral-B PRO 1000 powered by Braun (rechargeable electric)

 2. Brush or rinse after meals

 Seniors tend to have less saliva because of medication side effects and the natural effects of aging.

 After meals, trapped food particles can quickly become bacteria breeding grounds.
 Minimize bacteria in your older adult’s mouth by getting them into the habit of brushing (or at least rinsing) about 30 to 60 minutes after eating.

 3. Change to a salt water rinse

 A salt water rinse increases the pH balance of the mouth.
 This makes it more difficult for bacteria to grow.
-It’s less irritating to the mouth than a store-bought mouthwash – and cheaper too!
+It’s also less irritating to the mouth than a store-bought mouthwash – and cheaper too!

 By DailyCaring Editorial Team

-Image: Westgate Family Dental
+Image: B&D Dental Excellence

+All prices quoted were checked before publication, but prices change often and might not match what is found online.
 This article wasn’t sponsored, but does contain affiliate links.
 We never link to products for the sole purpose of making a commission.
 Product recommendations are based on our honest opinions.
 For more information, see How We Make Money.